DONSA/phabriport/README.md

 A workflow for Alfred 3.0 that generates a weekly report based on Phabricator differentials.

 The workflow uses Conduit API for Phabricator.
-The API requires some configurations.
-In order to set up Conduit API, rename config-example.ini to config.ini and fill in all config options.
+In order to set it up, rename config-example.ini to config.ini and fill in all config options:
+- Url of your local instance of Phabricator (e.g. http://git.domain.com:port/)
+- Phabricator User ID (e.g. PHID-USER-egkpgr7pqa3ve57wa6lh)
+- API Token can be obtained through the [Conduit API Tokens](http://git.boozt-dev.com:8001/settings/panel/apitokens/)

 Import the workflow on Alfred.